dan7800/VulnerableAndroidAppOracle/Vulnerabilities/XMLVul/README.md

 Perform the following steps to locate and copy the generated APK file from the device emulator to your development machine.

+Minimize the android emulator.
+Donot close the emulator or the app.

 Open Terminal or Command Prompt

 CD to the location of the Android SDK installed on your development machine.